agerwitz/ultimate-guide-to-bosh/README.md

 The BOSH director decides that it is a new deployment (it has a name that the BOSH director does not know yet).
 The BOSH director decides it needs to provision five new virtual machines and five persistent disks (we will investigate the contents of `zookeeper.yml` soon).
 The BOSH director delegates this activity to the BOSH CPI for Amazon AWS (where we are attempting to deploy Zookeeper in our example).

 The BOSH CPI is a local command line application hosted inside the BOSH director.
-You will never need to touch it or find it or run it manually.
+You will never need to touch it, find it or run it manually.
 But it can be helpful to understand its nature.
-A CPI - the abstraction for how an BOSH director can interact with any cloud infrastructure - is just a CLI.
+A CPI - the abstraction for how a BOSH director can interact with any cloud infrastructure - is just a CLI.
 The BOSH director - a long-running HTTP API process - calls out to the CPI executable and invokes commands using a JSON payload.
 When the CPI completes its task - creating a VM, creating a disk, etc - it will return JSON with success/failure information.

-For Zookeeper running on Amazon AWS, our BOSH director will be running with the AWS CPI CLI (TLA BINGO - three three letter acronyms in a row) installed on the same server.
+For Zookeeper running on Amazon AWS, our BOSH director will be running with the AWS CPI CLI (TLA BINGO - three, three letter acronyms in a row) installed on the same server.
 The combination of the BOSH director and a collocated CPI CLI is the magic of how a BOSH director can be configured to communicate with any cloud infrastructure.
 The CPI CLIs can be written in different programming languages than BOSH director, and be maintained by different engineering teams at different companies.
 It is a wonderfully powerful design pattern.

 This will be the last we will reference the CPIs for a long time.
 They exist.
 They allow a BOSH director to interact with any cloud infrastructure.
 There are many of them already implemented (Amazon AWS, Google Compute Platform, Microsoft Azure, VMWare vSphere, OpenStack, IBM SoftLayer, VirtualBox, Warden/Garden, Docker).

-And you will mostly never need to know about them.
+And you will most likely never need to know about them.

 Here is the command for deploying five Amazon EC2 servers running Zookeeper, backed by Amazon EBS volumes, running inside Amazon VPC networking: